-Growing up in the South means I’ve had banana pudding every summer as long as I can remember.
-I made a vegan version before, but I wanted to make something that did not need to be cooked on the stove.
-Banana Pudding Popsicles is my answer to those lazy days and the payoff is well worth it.
+Growing up in the South means I’ve had banana pudding every summer for as long as I can remember.
+I made a vegan version of the regular banana pudding, but I wanted to make something that did not need to be cooked on the stove.

 All you need to do is blend the base ingredients together, stir in a few mix-ins, put in molds, and freeze.